Halle (Saale): Transport history

 Ludwig Wucherer made Halle an important rail hub in central Germany.
 In 1840 he opened the Magdeburg-Halle-Leipzig line, completing a connection between Magdeburg and Dresden.
 From 1841 to 1860, other lines to Erfurt, Kassel and Berlin followed.

 The centrepiece of Halle's urban public transport system is the Halle (Saale) tramway network.
 It includes the world's first major electric-powered inner-city tram line, which was opened in 1891.
 Halle (Saale) Hauptbahnhof is the main railway station.

 Halle's prominence as a railway centre grew with the arrival of the Erfurt-Leipzig/Halle high-speed railway.
-Leipzig is also connected to this route, but since it is a terminus station (though the Leipzig City Tunnel is currently under construction, the route will be shared with S-Bahn trains, making it unlikely that it will be used as a through station for Berlin-Munich trains), Halle is more likely to be used as an intermediate stop for Berlin-Munich trains.
-The completion of the Nuremberg–Erfurt high-speed railway also provided a further impetus to use the route.
+Leipzig is also connected to this route, but since it is mostly a terminus station (the Leipzig City Tunnel, opened in 2013, is mostly used by suburban S-Bahn trains and unsuitable for the high-speed network) and the route via Halle is shorter, Halle is used as an intermediate stop by many Berlin-Munich trains.

 Leipzig/Halle Airport (opened in 1927) is an international airport located in Schkeuditz, Saxony, and serves both Leipzig, Saxony, and Halle, Saxony-Anhalt.
 As of 2018 it is Germany's 11th largest airport by passengers, handling more than 2.57 million mainly with flights to European leisure destinations.
 In terms of cargo traffic, the airport is the fifth-busiest in Europe and the second-busiest in Germany after Frankfurt Airport.